socotecio/django-socio-grpc/docs/settings.rst

   "DEFAULT_PAGINATION_CLASS": "core.pagination.StandardResultsSetPagination"

-For more details, see the `DRF documentation as DSG use the same system <https://www.django-rest-framework.org/api-guide/pagination/>`_.
+For more details, see the `DRF documentation on doc as DSG use the same system <https://www.django-rest-framework.org/api-guide/pagination/>`_.

 DEFAULT_PERMISSION_CLASSES